-- A. Be registered by the Maine Department of Motor Vehicles and licensed by the Maine Department of Health and Human Services. - B. Be located on private property unless approval to locate in the right-of-way or town property is granted by the Freeport Town Council. - C. Have a valid Food Truck License issued by the Town Clerk of the Town of Freeport. - D. Have a valid Victualer's License from the Town of Freeport if they will be permitted for more than eighteen (18) events and/or days in Freeport per calendar year.
-This does not include food trucks for private catering events when the food truck is parked entirely on private property and serves the private guests of the host and all payments are made by the host, not the guests. - ED.
-Not verbally solicit business from pedestrians or persons in vehicles and no sales to persons in vehicles. - FE.
-Not have lighting except localized lighting that is used on or in the food truck for the purpose of food preparation and menu illumination. - GF.
-Be allowed signage to identify the name of the truck and may have a menu board. - HG.
-Provide at least one trash receptacle and one recycling receptacle for use by patrons and in a convenient location that does not impede pedestrian or vehicular traffic.
+- 1. be registered by the Maine Department of Motor Vehicles and licensed by the Maine Department of Health and Human Services. - 2. be located on private property; except that the Project Review Board may approve food trucks in the public right-of-way if they are associated with a special event that has been approved by the Project Review Board and/or the Town Council (as an example 4 th of July festivities) - 3. have a valid Food Truck license issued by the Codes Enforcement Officer of the Town of Freeport. - 4. have a valid Victualer's License from the Town of Freeport if they will be selling at more than 9 events and/or days in Freeport, this does not include food trucks for private catering events when the food truck is parked entirely on private property and serves the private guests of the host and all payments are made by the host, not the guests. - 5. not verbally solicit business from pedestrians or persons in vehicles and no sales to persons in vehicles, - 6. not have lighting except localized lighting that is used on or in the food truck for the purpose of food preparation and menu illumination, - 7. not have signs except those identifying the name of the truck, this does not include menus, - 8. provide at least one trash receptacle and one recycling receptacle for use by patrons and in a convenient location that does not impede pedestrian or vehicular traffic, - 9. collect and dispose of all litter or debris within a 25-foot radius of the food truck,